gajus/eslint-plugin-jsdoc/README.md

  **/
 // "jsdoc/no-multi-asterisks": ["error"|"warn", {"preventAtMiddleLines":false}]
 // Message: Should be no multiple asterisks on end lines.

+/** Desc. **/
+// Message: Should be no multiple asterisks on end lines.

+/** @someTag name desc. **/
+// Message: Should be no multiple asterisks on end lines.

+/** abc * */
+// Message: Should be no multiple asterisks on end lines.
 ````

 The following patterns are not considered problems: